spartanproj/Rosemary/README.md

 - Will write to docs/index.html
 - Also uses python `markdown` extension
 ### List of reserved keywords
+- Do not use any keywords in code in variables, functions etc.
 #### Types
 ```
 int